CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

 This will start two processes.
 One is `webpack-dev-server`, which will serve the JS files. `webpack-dev-server` also makes sure the website automatically hot-reloads whenever any of the source files change.
 The other process is `webpack --watch`, which will build the `app.build.cjs` file, as well as rebuilding it whenever any of the source files change.
-The `app.build.cjs` file is consumed by the Node server in order to pre-render the initial HTML from the web source (“Server-Side Rendering”).
+The `app.build.cjs` file is consumed by the Node keyserver in order to pre-render the initial HTML from the web source (“Server-Side Rendering”).

 ## Running landing page